Jim House, FAIA

-Every day Diana manages the coordination of HRA’s finances, human resources, IT, maintenance, ESOPs, state regulations, taxes, and insurance.
+Every day Diana manages the coordination of HRA’s finances, human resources, IT, ESOPs, state regulations, taxes, insurance and maintenance.
 She is a critical component in the daily management of HRA behind the scenes.
 She was the only non-architect at HRA for many years and is thrilled have grown her team of fellow administrators.

 Carl leads HRA’s Houston office, and is leading the design of a 60-story mixed-use residential tower, a 25-floor shell-and-core office tower, and is representing the firm to the Houston business, design, and real estate communities.